V-ngo/Sikrit-Recipe/index.md

   Participants want to share recipes they are proud of, primarily through social media or friends/family.
 Since our app has social elements to it, mainly through the streaming and videos on how to make certain dishes.
 Users of lesser skill can show off what they have learned, and experienced cooks can teach less skilled users useful information and share tips on how to do something better or faster.

 ## Design Prototyping
+After extracting some basic themes from our user research study, we moved onto designing low-fidelity wireframes to get a better sense of how we would design certain features to accomodate our users.

 ### Wireframes
   After looking at our data analysis from our user study, the main design features we wanted to focus on were the search functionality, the recipe tutorial page, and the upload recipe page.
 Also, because users will most likely be using our product while cooking in the kitchen, the wireframes we designed are for phone screens.